Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

 Some readers have clients shuffle the cards.
 Others ask clients to cut the cards.
 Or not.
 The most important and valuable factor in the reading is your reader’s skill at card interpretation.

-How Long Should a Tarot Reading Be, and What Does It Cost?
+How Long Should a Tarot Reading Be?
+What Does It Cost?

 Ask what you need to ask, and be honest.
 An ethical Tarot reader will never tell anyone what you said.
 Becoming emotional during a reading is not unusual.